 We have incurred significant operating losses since inception.
 We have not generated any revenue since our inception and do not expect to generate any revenue from the sale of products in the near future, if at all.
 Our ability to generate product revenue sufficient to achieve profitability will depend heavily on the successful development and eventual commercialization of our therapies and any future product candidates.
 Our net losses were \$29.5 million and \$34.7 million for the years ended December 31, 2020 and 2019, respectively, and as of December 31, 2020, we had an accumulated deficit of \$151.4 million.
 We expect to continue to incur significant expenses for at least the next several years as we advance through clinical development, develop additional product candidates and seek regulatory approval of any product candidates that complete clinical development.
-In addition, if we obtain marketing approval for any product candidates, we expect to incur significant commercialization or acquisition of additional product candidates.
+In addition, if we obtain marketing approval for any product candidates, we expect to incur significant commercialization expenses related to product manufacturing, marketing, sales and distribution.
+We may also incur expenses in connection with the in-licensing or acquisition of additional product candidates.
 Furthermore, we expect to incur additional costs associated with operating as a public company, including significant legal, accounting, investor relations, compliance and other expenses that we did not incur as a private company.